dream-aim-deliver/mpi-sda-telegram-scraper/README.md

 ### Build Image

 You can dockerize the application by building an image with the following command.
-Make sure to fill in the `.env` file with the required credentials, by following the `.env.template` file and the [Setup and Environment Variables](#setup-and-environment-variables) section:
+Make sure to run the commands with the required credentials, by following the command examples and the [Setup and CLI](#setup-and-CLI) section:

 ```bash
 docker build -t mpi-telegram-scraper .